parmetd/Project-2-Interactive-D3-Census-Map/README.md

 6) Leaflet: bring the control layers for both different Leaflet tilings and layer control heatmaps for Age, Race, Income and Gender.
 7) Deploy to Heroku
 8) Create a /about page
+9) Create javascript from sqlite on the total population
+10) Do some analysis on mean, median, mode std of income to present changes over time and show the gentrification of areas to tell a better story.
+11) Navigation pane to an /about /rawdata /summary of findings etc.